The Ones that Got Away

 My losses, though, paled in comparison with what a brother-in-law experienced.
 I’ll call him “Colonel Tom.”

-Around 20 years ago, he visited New England for Christmas at a time when UFOs were seen around Boston.
+Around 20 years ago, he visited New England for Christmas at a time when UFOs were being seen around Boston.
 When we asked if he’d ever seen one of the things during his years as an Air Force pilot, the Colonel frowned and said, “Yes… but I’ll tell you this only once.”

 During the Vietnam War, he commanded a SAC B-52 Stratofortress squadron over a regular Asian circuit.
 One moonless night, an extremely bright point of light appeared ahead of them.
 The light streaked up to them so fast that the compression waves from its arrival pushed Tom’s plane backward in the air and caused it to briefly lose lift.